Renormalizability of nonlocal quantum gravity coupled to matter: Scalar-tensor model: action

 It is important to mention that an action of the form~\eq{1x}, with coefficients depending on $\ph$, represents the most general fourth-derivative system of a scalar coupled to gravity.
 In fact, as shown in~\cite{Elizalde:1994nz}, any other structure not explicitly written in~\eq{1x} can differ from that action only by total derivatives.
 In our case, however, only the coefficients of the terms with zero and two derivatives are functions of the scalar field, i.e., $a_4(\ph)$, $b_4(\ph)$ and $b_5(\ph)$, while all the others are constant.
 This difference with respect to \cite{Elizalde:1994nz} is simply due to the fact that, while the goal of \cite{Elizalde:1994nz} was to consider the most general four-derivative scalar-tensor action, our model is constructed from the recipe above and, in this way, only some coefficients happen to depend on $\ph$.

 A comment regarding the coefficient $a_1$ is also in order.
-Since the dependence of the subsidiary (local) equations of motion $E_i$~\eq{EiEq1} on the metric curvature is only via $R_{\mu\nu}$ and $R$, the term quadratic in the Riemann tensor appears in~\eq{1x} with a null coefficient.
+Since the dependence of the extremals $E_i$~\eq{EiEq1} on the metric curvature is only via $R_{\mu\nu}$ and $R$, the term quadratic in the Riemann tensor appears in~\eq{1x} with a null coefficient.
 In $D = 4$, however, the absence of this term in the action is not so critical, because its renormalization is equivalent to the one of the Gauss--Bonnet term, $\cL_{\rm GB} = R_{\mu\nu\al\beta}^2 - 4 R_{\mu\nu}^2 + R^2$, which is topological and does not affect the equations of motion, similarly to the omitted superficial terms.

 Finally, with the action in the form~\eq{1x}, we can discuss one of the main differences between the models~\eq{pequena} and~\eq{act-UV-gen}.
 In the former, we have $\al_3 = 0$, which yields $b_2 = c_3 = 0$ in~\eq{1x}; this means that the fourth-derivative terms with an odd number of fields $\ph$, namely, $(\nabla \ph)^2 \Box \ph $ and $ R \Box \ph$, are not present in~\eq{pequena}.
 As a result, if the scalar potential $V(\ph)$ is an even function, the action~\eq{pequena} is also even in $\ph$.
-This feature is not {exclusive to} the action~\eq{pequena}; indeed, it happens if the field-space metric~\eq{de-field-co} has $\tilde\gamma_3 + \tilde\gamma_4 =0$ (in particular, this is true for a diagonal metric).\footnote{The same property regarding the parity of the UV action on $\ph$ is also true for the model with $n > 0$ based on a diagonal field-space metric; see Sec.~\ref{SubSecD=4}.} Nevertheless, as we discuss in the following section, the specific form of the field-space metric does not affect the power-counting renormalizability of the model.
+This feature is not {exclusive to} the action~\eq{pequena}; indeed, it happens if the field-space metric~\eq{de-field-co} has $\tilde\gamma_3 + \tilde\gamma_4 =0$ (in particular, this is true for a diagonal metric).\footnote{The same property regarding the parity of the UV action on $\ph$ is also true for the model with $n > 0$ based on a diagonal field-space metric; see section \ref{SubSecD=4}.} Nevertheless, as we discuss in the following section, the specific form of the field-space metric does not affect the power-counting renormalizability of the model.